* This is the Consumer Version. *

 Disease often affects anatomy, and changes in anatomy can cause disease.
 If the blood supply to a tissue is blocked or cut off, the tissue dies (called infarction), as in a heart attack (myocardial infarction) or stroke (cerebral infarction).
 An abnormal heart valve can cause heart malfunction.
 Trauma to the skin may damage its ability to act as a barrier, which may lead to infection.
 Abnormal growths, such as cancer, can directly destroy normal tissue or produce pressure that ultimately destroys it.

 Because of the relationship between disease and anatomy, methods of seeing into the body have become a mainstay in the diagnosis and treatment of disease.
 The first breakthrough came with x-rays, which enabled doctors to see into the body and examine internal structures without surgery.
-Another major advance was computed tomography (CT), in which x-rays are linked with computers.
+Another major advance was computed tomography (CT—see Computed Tomography), which combines x-rays and computers.
 A CT scan produces detailed cross-sectional (two-dimensional) images of the body's interior.

-Other methods of producing images of internal structures include ultrasound scanning, which uses sound waves; magnetic resonance imaging (MRI), which uses the movement of atoms in a magnetic field; and radionuclide imaging, which uses radioactive chemicals injected into the body (see Common Medical Tests).
+Other methods of producing images of internal structures include ultrasonography, which uses sound waves; magnetic resonance imaging (MRI—see Magnetic Resonance Imaging), which uses the movement of atoms in a magnetic field; and radionuclide imaging, which uses radioactive chemicals injected into the body (see Radionuclide Scanning).
 These are noninvasive ways to see into the body, in contrast to surgery, which is an invasive procedure.